zaboco/elm-draggable/examples/README.md

 ## Examples

 ### Basic Example
 A minimal example of a Draggable element.
-It only registers an `onDragBy` event which translates the element's position
+It only registers an `onDragBy` event which translates the element's position.

 ### Custom Events Example
-A showcase of the other supported events: `onDragStart`, `onDragEnd`, `onClick`, `onMouseDown`, `onMouseUp`
+A showcase of the other supported events: `onDragStart`, `onDragEnd`, `onClick`, `onMouseDown`, `onMouseUp`.

+### Constraints Examples
+Controlling dragging directions using the keyboard.

 ### Pan And Zoom Example
-A use case for using `Vector.scale` on delta
+Dragging on a scaled viewport.